Information for Employers

 - At least one of the clinical supervisors (primary or secondary placement) must be an NP.

 - A student will not be considered for the NPTP unless they have a letter of support from their employer stating that they will employ the student as an NP on registration (minimum of 0.6 FTE).
 Within the same agreement, the employer will need to confirm clinical release time, clinical supervisor availability and attendance at study days.

-The NPTP provides designated funding to facilitate release time for supernumerary learning and study day attendance and acknowledge the clinical supervisor’s time commitment to mentoring.
+The NPTP contributes funding to facilitate release time for supernumerary learning and study day attendance, and acknowledge the clinical supervisor’s time commitment to mentoring.